Mā tātou, mō tātou ko WelTec ki Te Āti Awa, ko Whitireia ki Ngāti Toa. E haere kōtui nei me kura-takahi-puni tātou.

 Wai Ora is a primary mental health and hauora service for Māori and Pacific ākonga.
 Wai Ora supports the wellbeing of students, and is dedicated to educate students on the tools needed to take care of their hauora.

 Individual or group sessions are welcome.
 Wai Ora is available from 9:00-5:00pm on weekdays.
 Students can call 027 216 2038, or get in touch with Wai Ora below.

 Our ākonga (student) counselling services for all ākonga are provided by Vitae, a team of independent counsellors located throughout New Zealand.
 We can support you in accessing these services, or you can self-refer. Ākonga are entitled to three free sessions.
 This service is available in an emergency – you can ring them at any time of the day or night.

-A Vitae counsellor can be found at Te Auaha each Monday and Petone each Wednesday.
-Porirua will continue online appointments until further notice. Ākonga can also use the WelTec Self-Referral form, the Whitireia Self-Referral form or call 0508 664 981.
+A Vitae counsellor can be found at Te Auaha on Monday, Petone on Wednesday and Porirua on each Thursday. Ākonga can also use the student self referral form or call 0508 664 981.

 0508 664 981 (freephone, available 24/7)

 Piki is a free service for 18-25's that offers support for mental distress. Ākonga (18-25) can self-refer through the Piki website.

 A Piki mental health professional can be found at Te Auaha campus each Wednesday, Porirua campus each Monday, or students can make an appointment.